"Pass the Peas, Please!"

 So why else are peas so good for you?
-In today’s blog, we share five of the lesser-known reasons why you should include more green peas and products with green peas (like Liquid Hope!) in your diet and provide information on the benefits of green peas using Traditional Chinese Medicine.
+There are five lesser-known reasons why you should include more green peas and products with green peas (like Liquid Hope!) in your diet.

 Thanks to their high fiber content (one cup provides 8 grams!), green peas may help with reducing the body’s glycemic response.

 Gastrointestinal function (i.e. the work of your digestive system) may be improved with the addition of peas.
 One study by Dahl et al. demonstrated that adding just 4 grams of fiber from pea hulls per day resulted in a significant increase in bowel movement frequency… especially in those who started the study with a low bowel movement frequency.

 Green peas offer a myriad of potent antioxidants.
-One of its powerful antioxidants includes coumestrol, a polyphenol that may lower your risk of stomach cancer.
+One of its powerful antioxidants includes coumestrol, a polyphenol.

-Green peas contain healthy saponins, which may interfere with the reabsorption of cholesterol in the digestive tract and enable better heart health.
-These saponins may also prevent the growth of cancer cells.
+Green peas contain healthy saponins, which may interfere with the reabsorption of cholesterol in the digestive tract.

 Phenolic acids and flavanols in the green peas provide additional antioxidant and anti-inflammatory support.